-In the future, plants could be developed into 'biological factories' to harvest custom proteins and materials such as commercially valuable chemicals, vaccines, drugs, biodegradable plastics and biofuels.
-This is likely to lead to increased opportunities for employment within a range of biotechnology companies.
-However, these roles are likely to be slightly different from the role of a plant breeder/geneticist.
+Biotechnology companies are beginning to create biological factories in which custom proteins and materials are harvested to produce commercially valuable chemicals, vaccines, drugs, biodegradable plastics and biofuels.
+As a result, job opportunities are increasing; however these roles are likely to be slightly different from that of a plant breeder/geneticist.

 Look for job vacancies at:

-A list of members, which can be used as a source of contact details for enquiring about student placements or making speculative applications is available via the British Society of Plant Breeders (BSPB).
+A list of members, which can be used as a source of contact details for enquiring about student placements or making speculative applications, is available via the BSPB.
 Most BSPB members advertise vacancies on their own company website.

 Vacancies are sometimes handled by recruitment agencies such as MorePeople.

-A PhD is considered to be appropriate training for research scientists wanting to achieve more senior positions.
+A PhD is considered to be appropriate training for research scientists wanting to achieve more senior positions and you may be offered a secondment to attend university, or be able to work part time while you complete further study.
 In addition to academic institutions, specialist research institutes offer PhD studentships, such as the: